kapeeshvarma/UMBC-DATA606-Capstone/docs/report.md

 ## Machine Learning (ML) Models

-Several regression models were trained and evaluated to predict the energy consumption of appliances:
+Several regression models were trained, improved through hyperparameter tuning and evaluated to predict the energy consumption of appliances:

 1. **Linear Regression**: Provided a baseline model with moderate performance.
 It was straightforward but struggled with capturing non-linear relationships.
 2. **Ridge Regression**: Improved upon linear regression by adding regularization to reduce overfitting and handle multicollinearity among the predictor variables.